jennlai95/t3a2-fitness-class/README.md

 ### Admin users
 #### 1. Admin staff
-- John Jacob - Staff/ Class instructor for the gym
+- John  - Staff/ Class instructor for the gym
+I am John and I'm a very passionate yoga instructor.
+I'm 32 years old.
+I like to view the class bookings ahead of time so I can anticipate who will be joining.
+As I have a lot of regular clients I also like to tailor my group classes to their needs and level
 - What: I want to be able to view clients and manage incoming class bookings
 - Why: This allows me to view who will be attending each class and anticipate the numbers better

 #### 2. Admin Staff

 - Esther - Staff
+My name is Esther I work as as the administration staff for Fitness Now.
+I'm 25 years old.
+I am very detail oriented and I love clear and easy organisation.
+Currently managing the upcoming bookings on Excel makes it hard to keep track of as its not always up to date.
-- What: I want a way to manage the user accounts and view all relevant details of the registered users
+- What: I want a way to manage the user accounts and view all relevant details of the registered users.
+Furthermore, I want to be able to keep track of all upcoming classes and who has booked the classes
-- Why: This allows me to view user information if needed and also delete/deactivate any user accounts when they request it
+- Why: This allows me to view user information if needed and also delete/deactivate any user accounts when they request it.
+I also want to be able to add new bookings or view/delete bookings.

 #### 3. Admin Staff
 - Chloe - Class instructor
+I am Chloe, I have been working at this studio as a pilates instructor for 2 years.
+I am 28 years old.
+I love working at this studio as its very flexible with timing.
+As a preference I prefer pastel colours for our website as it matches our current studio
-- What: I want the ability to change the schedule on the bookinds
+- What: I want the ability to change the schedule on the bookings
 - Why: This is so I can add, edit or delete specific class and their details on the the website.
 This includes editing class times , description such as which instructor is running each class.

-### Registered clients
+### Clients

 - Dylan - Client
+My name is Dylan I'm 36 years old.
+I am a yoga lover however I am also a very busy, sometimes I have to cancel my classes and it's easier if I can do it over the app rather than over the phone
 - What: I want to be able to view and cancel current bookings
 - Why: Sometimes there is an unplanned interruption and I need to cancel my upcoming booking.
 It will be nice to be able to do this via the website/app as I may be too busy to call to cancel

 - Mary - Client
+- My name is Mary and I am a semi-casual client.
+I sometimes attend classes 2/3 times per weeks depending on my schedule.
+I also like to book classes ahead of time so I can get a spot in the class of my preferred time
 - What: I want to be notified if a class has schedule is moved
-- Why: This is so I can plan my time better and know when to show up
+- Why: This is so I can plan my time better and know if the class was moved so I can then cancel or change class

 - Stuart - Client
+- I am an avid fitness lover and I have just moved to the area.
+I am currently looking for a new fitness studio and being able to sign up online makes me more likely to sign up for regular visits at the studio.
 - What: I want to be able to register/login
 - Why: This is so  I can keep track of my account and upcoming bookings so that I can plan my own schedule.